Rat Care

 What rat accessories should I buy first?

-Start with a hide, a shelf or ledge route, a feeding point, and something for foraging.
+Start with a hide, a shelf or ledge for movement, a feeding point, and something for foraging.
 Those cover shelter, movement, food, and daily cage interest before you add more themed pieces.

 What rat feeding accessories are useful?